Mold what is it?

 encapsulate (sealing the material) it, this should only be determined after it has been examined and tested by a professional.

-We are 3rd party independent inspection company we DO NOT do remediation or removal of Asbestos, therefore we are not tied
+We are 3rd party independent inspection company we DO NOT do Sampling, Remediation or Removal of Asbestos.

 |Asbestos - Pipes Insulation